robiso/contact-form/README.md

-# contact-form
+# Contact form plugin for WonderXMS
 ### Author: Herman Adema (http://ademafoto.nl/)

+## Description
 WonderCMS plugin for adding a contact form to a WonderCMS website

+# Instructions

+## 1. Install plugin
+1. Login to your WonderCMS website.
+2. Click "Settings" and click "Plugins".
+3. Find plugin in the list and click "install".
+4. Plugin will be automatically activated.

-### Put the code below in your theme.php to display the contact form on all pages.
+## 2. Put the code below in your custom theme.php to display the contact form on all pages.
  - **Important: make sure to change your.email@example.com to your actual email**

 ```